-But first, let’s start checking the items that shouldn’t be missed in a restaurant kitchen.
+But first, let’s check the items that you shouldn’t miss in a restaurant kitchen.

 What Equipment Do You Need for a Commercial Kitchen?